slok/kahoy/README.md

 - Integrate Kahoy gradually including manifests (`--fs-include monitoring/grafana --fs-include monitoring/prometheus`)
 - ...

+### Why don't use kubectl `prune` to delete resources?

+TL;DR: Is unpredictable, then risky.

+- [Official documentation][kubectl-delete-docs] discourages `--prune`.
+- [Official documentation][kubectl-delete-docs] encourages `delete -f`.
+- You never know what will be deleted exactly beforehand.
+- Can delete resources that we didn't even know they exists (because the selector matches).
+- Can have a big blast radius when an error is made in the `prune` execution.
+- Some controllers/operators create resources and set the labels with the ones from the original resource, this would make prune delete the controller object on each `apply` with `prune`.

 ### Github actions integration

 Check this [Github actions example][github-actions-example] for more info.